suvse7en/snow/README.md

 # Snow [Work in Progress]

-A Club Penguin private server built with Node.js.
+An AS2 Club Penguin private server built with Node.js.

 ## 🚧 Work in Progress